Operator · Builder · Steward

 The properties under Seven16 aren't four separate ventures.
 They're four expressions of the same conviction: that the people the system overlooks — the small fleet, the independent agent, the family-owned shop — are the ones worth building for.
 Most insurance technology is built for carriers and Fortune 500 risk.
 The next twenty years of distribution belongs to whoever builds for the operators that everyone else ignores.

 Properties are in active development.
-Reveals follow their own cadence.
+Built nights and weekends today; the full chapter follows when the runway aligns.
+Reveals come on their own cadence.

 Structure